-Excessive absence includes but is not limited to:
+An absence includes, but is not limited to, the following:

 - 1. Unscheduled, unexplained absences - 2.
-Tardiness including late arrivals or early departures - 3.
+Late arrivals to class or early departures from class - 3.
 Attending a morning session and not the afternoon session, or vice versa

-Policy No.: 2122-3.0 Policy Title: Virtual Attendance Policy Effective Date: July 2022 Latest Review Date: May 2023
+Policy No.: 2122-3.1 Policy Title: Virtual Attendance Policy Effective Date: July 2022 Latest Review Date: July 2024